karlkedrovsky/ansible-common/README.md

 It is also assumed that there is a user named "karl" on the server, which is the case for any servers created with my cloud-init template.

-There also needs to be a ssh key named id_rsa_proxmox on the server, and in the user's .ssh directory on the machine running ansible-playbook.
+There also needs to be a ssh key named proxmox on the server, and in the user's .ssh directory on the machine running ansible-playbook.

 ## Usage